Omar El Kaddouri: Napoli

-Torino
+Loan to Torino

 On 11 July 2013 El Kaddouri was loaned to Torino with the right to redeem half of his contract in co-ownership.
 He made his debut on 17 August in the third round of Coppa Italia, a 1–2 defeat against Pescara, substituting Alexander Farnerud at halftime.
 On 24 November he scored his first two goals for Torino during a 4–1 win against Catania.
 On 17 February 2014 he scored the final goal in a 3–1 win away at Verona, after providing two assists on the earlier goals.

 In the league El Kaddouri collected 29 appearances and 5 goals.
 At the end of the season Torino opted to acquire 50% of his contract, however, Napoli exercised the right redeem his contract in full as stipulated.
 On 1 July 2014 he was reloaned to Torino with a buyout clause.
 On 7 February 2015 he scored his first goal of the season during an away fixture against Verona; the game ended 3–1 in favour of the Granata.

-Return to Napoli

 On 25 June 2015 El Kaddouri's contract was not redeemed by Torino and he returned to Naples.

-Empoli

-On 31 January 2017, during the winter transfer window, El Kaddouri has officially joined Empoli, moving from Napoli on a three-and-a-half-year contract, until 30 June 2021.
+On 31 January 2017, during the winter transfer window, El Kaddouri officially joined Empoli, moving from Napoli on a three-and-a-half-year contract, until 30 June 2021.